neoighodaro/neoish/_posts/5-forcing-only-json-responses-laravel.md

 In a case where you are trying to use Laravel as the framework for an API-only backend, you might want to force returning JSON responses.

-This can be useful because if the client does not specify the `Acceot: application/json` header in the request, Laravel will return a HTML response for things like validation errors.
+This can be useful because if the client does not specify the `Accept: application/json` header in the request, Laravel will return a HTML response for things like validation errors.

 If you would like to force JSON only responses, you should create a [global middleware](https://laravel.com/docs/master/middleware#global-middleware) and register it.
 Here's an example of the middleware: